Flairck: History

 Alive, a live double CD, was released in 1990.
 The Parade (1992) was based on the paintings of the Dutch medieval painter Hieronymus Bosch and the CD Chambers (1994) on the work of the Belgian surrealist René Magritte.
 In 1995 the CD The Chilean Concerts was recorded and released in South America.
-The Golden Age (1996) was set in the 17th century and based on the true story of a Dutch sailing vessel.
+The Golden Age (1996) was set in the 17th century and based on the true story of the VOC sailing ship Batavia.
 In 1997 the group spent three months in Chile composing and recording music for the photographer Roberto Edwards' project "Cuerpos Pintados".
 In 1998 the tour "Lijf" celebrated the 20th anniversary of Flairck.
-In 1999 the "Symphony for the Old World" incorporated 9 musicians, including 4 soloists from the four corners of Europe.
+In 1999 the Symphony for the Old World incorporated 9 musicians, including 4 soloists from the four corners of Europe.
 The CD and video Symphony for the Old World were released in 2000.

 "Circus Hieronymus Bosch", a cooperation with acrobatics theatre group 'Corpus' and based on the paintings of the Dutch mediaeval painter Hieronymus Bosch, premiered in 2001, in Den Bosch, followed by more than 80 concerts in the Netherlands and Belgium.
 Circus Hieronymus Bosch was recorded as a DVD and released in 2002.

-Because of the success of this unusual circus show the cooperation between Flairck and Corpus continued the following year, resulting in the opera "Lucia the Moucheron", which premiered on 21 September 2002 in Middelburg.
+Because of the success of this unusual circus show the cooperation between Flairck and Corpus continued the following year, resulting in the opera Lucia the Moucheron, which premiered on 21 September 2002 in Middelburg.

 In 2003 and 2004 Flairck stopped touring for the first time in its 25-year history.
-Erik Visser decided to take the time to settle some old scores: together with editor Piet Zweers he prepared the final musical scores of Symphony for the Old World, Circus Hieronymus Bosch and Lucia de Moucheron.
+Erik Visser took the time to polish some old scores: together with editor Piet Zweers he prepared the final musical scores of Symphony for the Old World, Circus Hieronymus Bosch and Lucia de Moucheron.
 Flairck released these music books online.

 In 2004 and 2005 Erik Visser worked on a solo tour called "The One Man Parade" traveling through 45 Dutch theaters.